top of page

 Behind every immigration story is a quiet strength shaped by resilience, hope and the courage to start over.
 PHOTO: AINNNEK

-While immigration impacts everyone differently, some groups face extra challenges:
+While immigration impacts everyone differently, some groups face additional challenges:

-• Refugees and asylum seekers: Many arrive after fleeing conflict, persecution or trauma.
-Beyond adjusting to a new country, they carry heavy emotional burdens from their past, including PTSD, anxiety or depression.
-For them, the mental health journey starts long before arrival.
+• Refugees and asylum seekers: Many arrive after fleeing conflict or trauma.
+They carry heavy emotional burdens, including PTSD and anxiety.
+For them, the mental health journey often begins long before arrival.

-• Children and teens: Young immigrants juggle identity, school and fitting in—sometimes while helping their families navigate a new culture.
-They may feel caught between two worlds, trying to honour their family’s traditions while adapting to their peers’ culture.
-This pressure can manifest as anxiety, isolation or behavioural changes.
+• Children and teens: Young immigrants juggle identity, school, and fitting in.
+They may feel caught between two worlds, trying to honour family traditions while adapting to new cultures.
+This pressure can lead to anxiety and isolation.

-• Undocumented immigrants: The constant fear of deportation, limited access to healthcare and financial insecurity can create chronic stress.
-Even everyday decisions like seeking medical care or reporting a workplace issue carry extra layers of risk and anxiety.
+• Undocumented immigrants: The fear of deportation and limited access to healthcare can create chronic stress.
+Even everyday decisions, like seeking medical care, can be fraught with anxiety.

 Common Mental Health Challenges

-Immigrants often face a mix of emotional and psychological struggles:
+Immigrants often face a range of emotional and psychological struggles:

-• Depression and anxiety: Feeling isolated, overwhelmed or uncertain about the future can trigger prolonged sadness or constant worry.
+• Depression and anxiety: Feelings of isolation and uncertainty can trigger prolonged sadness and constant worry.

-• Post-traumatic stress disorder (PTSD): Refugees and asylum seekers may experience flashbacks, nightmares or hypervigilance related to past trauma.
+• Post-traumatic stress disorder (PTSD): Refugees may experience flashbacks and nightmares related to past trauma.

-• Adjustment disorders: Difficulty adapting to a new environment can lead to irritability, sleep problems or social withdrawal.
+• Adjustment disorders: Difficulty adapting to a new environment can lead to irritability and social withdrawal.

-• Identity and belonging struggles: Straddling two cultures can create confusion, self-doubt or a sense of “not fully belonging” anywhere.
+• Identity and belonging struggles: Straddling two cultures can create confusion and self-doubt.

 Barriers to Getting Help

-Even when mental health challenges are recognized, immigrants often face obstacles:
+Even when mental health challenges are recognized, immigrants often encounter obstacles:

-• Language and communication: Limited proficiency in the local language can make it hard to find resources, explain symptoms or feel understood by professionals.
+• Language and communication: Limited proficiency in the local language can hinder access to resources and understanding from professionals.

-• Cultural stigma: In some cultures, seeking therapy or talking about mental health is still taboo, which discourages people from asking for help.
+• Cultural stigma: In some cultures, discussing mental health is taboo, discouraging individuals from seeking help.

-• Systemic barriers: Lack of insurance, unclear healthcare systems and fear of authorities can prevent access to care, leaving people to cope alone.
+• Systemic barriers: Lack of insurance and fear of authorities can prevent access to care, leaving many to cope alone.

 Community, compassion and access to care can transform the immigrant experience from survival to belonging.
 PHOTO: Darina Belonogova